Section 194N - TDS Implications on cash withdrawal

 While it may seem like an additional burden initially, compliance with Section 194N is essential to avoid legal consequences and contribute to building a more transparent and efficient economic system.

-With a variety of coverage options, including Pre-existing disease health insurance, Tata AIG ensures that you and your loved ones receive the best possible medical care without being concerned about the cost.
+TATA AIG offers a comprehensive health insurance policy tailored to meet personal and family needs.
+With a variety of coverage options, including pre-existing disease health insurance, our plans ensure that you and your loved ones receive the best possible medical care without being concerned about the cost.

 Disclaimer / TnC